 Monterey Bay Aquarium

 Enjoy the coastal drive to Cannery Row on Monterey Bay and an afternoon at the Monterey Bay Aquarium!
-For a package for two, the starting rate is $279 per night depending on the time of year and the room you choose.
+Packages available for two with room rates per night depending on the time of year and your room choice.
 LEARN MORE

 Pfeiffer Big Sur State Park is proudly celebrating its 75th anniversary.
 Originally homesteaded by the children of Big Sur pioneers, John and Florence Pfeiffer back in 1902, their children came to make their home on the north bank of Big Sur River.